blackducksoftware/blackduck-alert/deployment/docker-swarm/README.md

 5. Deploy the stack.

 #### Details
-This section walks through each step of the installation procedure.
+This section will walk through each step of the installation procedure.

 ##### 1. Create ALERT_ENCRYPTION_PASSWORD secret.